Polish space: Radon spaces

-A Radon space, named after Johann Radon, is a topological space such that every Borel probability measure on M is inner regular.
+A Radon space, named after Johann Radon, is a topological space on which every Borel probability measure on M is inner regular.
 Since a probability measure is globally finite, and hence a locally finite measure, every probability measure on a Radon space is also a Radon measure.
 In particular a separable complete metric space (M, d) is a Radon space.